 Finally, sometimes good diversity management is just good people management and well informed communication.
 When leaders understand the basics of both, they are more than halfway there in terms of implementation.
 On a holistic level, they need to lead a shift in organisational culture based on championing diversity and inclusivity, putting in place strategies to foster these and ensure corporate diversity laws are compiled with, or better still exceeded, in countering workplace discrimination and harassment.
 Tactically, fair and relevant task delegation, goal setting and progress monitoring, team dynamics management, and non-discriminatory recruitment, selection, performance evaluation and promotion, amongst many other associated processes, have to be well represented in any organisation hoping to reap the rewards of successful diversity management.”

 In conclusion, while it’s possible that firms outperforming industry average financial returns are also good at managing diversity, it’s most likely there is a virtuous cycle between good management of people and business.
 Everyone wants to be fairly represented, but they also want to be included and valued based on what they have to offer, which is where organisations have a key part to play.
 Hiring, retaining, supporting and promoting a diverse range of employees who bring new ideas and are committed to solving problems is central to sustaining productivity and profitability, especially when change is a given.
 But broad organisational commitment, planning and continuous learning are equally vital if diversity is to deliver broader, ongoing benefits.

-To unlock deeper understanding of how to convert diversity and other forward-thinking approaches into successful team management, consider upskilling with a microcertification in Leading Teams from The University of Melbourne.
+To unlock deeper understanding of how to convert diversity and other forward-thinking approaches into successful team management, consider upskilling with a microcredential in Leading Teams from the University of Melbourne.